-Purpose: The purpose of this study was to highlight the level of access to financial products and services for small and medium enterprises in Kenya
+Purpose: The purpose of this study was to highlight the factors hindering SMES from accessing the financial products offered by banks.

 Methodology: The research design was descriptive survey study.
 The target population was 46 commercial banks .The sampling frame was the list of commercial banks given at the Central bank of Kenya Website.
 A sample of 17 banks was selected using random sampling.
 The second stage of sampling involved the selection of the respondents using a stratified sampling approach.
 The strata were the various departments that interact with SMEs in a bank.
 The respondents were the head of departments of the respective departments that form the strata.
 Both qualitative and quantitative data was collected using a questionnaire that consisted of both open ended and close ended questions.
-Data was analysed using Statistical Package for Social Sciences (SPSS.
+Data was analyzed using Statistical Package for Social Sciences (SPSS.